-The approval of the Amended Stock Incentive Plan requires the affirmative vote of a majority of the votes cast at the meeting (either in person or by proxy) on this Proposal 5.
+The approval of the Tapestry, Inc. 2018 Stock Incentive Plan requires the affirmative vote of a majority of the votes cast at the meeting (either in person or by proxy) on this Proposal 4.

-Description of the Amended Stock Incentive Plan
+Description of the 2018 Stock Incentive Plan

-The following is only a summary of the Amended Stock Incentive Plan and is qualified in its entirety by reference to its full text, a copy of which is attached hereto as Appendix B.
+The following is only a summary of the material terms of the Tapestry, Inc. 2018 Stock Incentive Plan (the "2018 Stock Incentive Plan") and is qualified in its entirety by reference to its full text, a copy of which is attached hereto as Appendix B.

-General.
-The Company has used equity compensation as a significant component of executive and broad-based compensation since our initial public offering in October 2000.
-As described in the Compensation Discussion and Analysis above, we have found equity compensation to be especially effective at motivating both sustained high performance and retention.
-At this time, the Company wishes to amend and restate its Plan to ensure that the Company has sufficient shares available to continue its approach to pay for performance through equity compensation, and to incorporate terms for future grants that reflect current best practices in executive compensation.
-The Board is seeking our stockholders' approval of the Amended Stock Incentive Plan, because it believes it is the best way to motivate employees and outside directors to further the growth, development and financial success of Coach, and to enable us to obtain and retain the services of employees and outside directors considered essential to our long-term success by offering them an opportunity to own, and benefit from the ownership of, Coach stock.
-The Amended Stock Incentive Plan will:
+Equity compensation remains a significant component of the Company's executive and broad-based compensation $\,$ practices, as it has since our initial public offering in October 2000.
+As described in the Compensation Discussion and Analysis above, we have found equity compensation to be especially effective at incentivizing our employees to deliver performance that creates value for our stockholders, while also enabling us to retain their services.
+Continued use of equity compensation is critical to our future success.

+The Board is seeking our stockholders' approval of the 2018 Stock Incentive Plan because the Board believes the 2018 Stock Incentive Plan is the best way to motivate employees and outside directors to further the growth, development and financial success of Tapestry, and to enable us to attract, motivate and retain the services of employees and outside directors who are essential to our long-term success by offering them an opportunity to own, and benefit from the ownership of, Tapestry stock.